cqframework/ecqm-content-r4/README.md

            |-- valueset
 ```

+## Refresh IG Processing

+Note that there are known issues with the refresh ig processing of MAT-extracted
+measure content that we are still working through as part of Connectathon 26 (2021-JAN).

 ## Extracting MAT Packages

 The CQF Tooling provides support for extracting a MAT exported package into the